 All participants will have daily lessons with the Southeastern Piano Festival faculty during the week of the festival.
 Participants are divided in groups and each group is assigned to a faculty studio.
 Participants will receive two private lessons and two group lessons.
 For the group lesson sessions the group attends the lesson together, and each participant will have an open half-hour lesson.
 Group lessons enrich students' knowledge of the piano repertoire and provide a unique opportunity for students to learn through observation.

 Every participant will be offered sound/video recording file with all his or her performances during the festival.
 The recording is made using state-of-the-art equipment and is of a highest professional grade recording quality.
 All participants are highly encouraged to make use of this opportunity.
 The sound and video files containing all performances are $85 and the link to download them will be provided within 60 days following completion of the festival.

 Each participant has one or more opportunities to perform in a formal concert setting in student recitals, one of the guest artist masterclasses, or in the competition.
 All performances are open to the public and are very well attended.

 A practice room with a grand piano will be assigned to each participant for the duration of the festival.
 USC piano students will monitor practice sessions.
 The monitors will make sure the students are in their rooms at the start of the session, and will check the rooms periodically.
 There will be a "lounge" station where participants can take breaks during the practice sessions.
 Snacks will be provided at the lounge.

 Apprenticeship program with the Conductors Institute of South Carolina under the directorship of Donald Portnoy took place from 2008 through 2015 and provided invaluable opportunities for past participants to gain experience collaborating with different conductors in the rehearsal setting.
-The program offers a great way for a young pianist to study a concerto with a full size orchestra in a more relaxed rehearsal atmosphere, and provides a unique opportunity to interact with different styles of conducting.
+The program offered a great way for a young pianist to study a concerto with a full size orchestra in a more relaxed rehearsal atmosphere, and provided a unique opportunity to interact with different styles of conducting.